0x3phemeralsoul/dao-governance/README.md

  - Access control: Default Admin, Burner, Uri, Minter are passed to constructor
  - Only owner or burner can burn the token.
 This is to allow right to be forgotten to the owner and also allow for a DAO to kick out a soulbound member.
  - Only 1 token per address is allowed.
- - Uri role is able to update the tokenURI metadata.
+ - Uri role is able to update the tokenURI metadata, and set the amount of random metadata files to be used when minting NFTs.
+At launch each mitned NFT will get 1 out 40 possible images.
  - On mint, delegate() is called from []ERC721Votes.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.8.0/contracts/token/ERC721/extensions/ERC721Votes.sol) so everytime we issue a membership, the voting power (1 vote, 1 member) is delegated to its holder automatically so the member can right away participate in on-chain governance without having to manually delegate to its own address which would be an extra UX friction for the member.